Welcome!

 Working papers

-An agenda-setter repeatedly proposes a spatial policy to voters until some proposal is accepted.
-Voters have distinct but correlated preferences and receive private signals about the common state.
-I investigate whether the agenda-setter retains the power to screen voters as players become perfectly patient and private signals become perfectly precise.
-I show that the extent of this power depends on the relative precision of private signals and the conflict of preferences among voters, highlighting the crucial role of committee setting and single-peaked preferences.
+I investigate the ability to screen private information in a setting where the agenda-setter repeatedly proposes a spatial policy until some proposal is accepted by voters with distinct but correlated preferences who receive private signals about the common state.
+I show that the extent of screening ability depends on the relative precision of private signals and the conflict of preferences among voters, highlighting the crucial role of committee setting and single-peaked preferences.
 When the private signals have equal precision, the agenda-setter can achieve the full-information benchmark.
-When one voter receives an asymptotically more precise signal, the agenda-setter's power to screen depends on preference diversity.
-These results imply that the lack of commitment to a single proposal can benefit the agenda-setter.
-Surprisingly, an increase in the voting threshold can allow the agenda-setter to extract more surplus.
+When one voter receives an asymptotically more precise signal, the agenda-setter's ability to screen depends on preference diversity.
+These results imply that being able to make revised proposals can benefit the agenda-setter.
+Surprisingly, an increase in the voting threshold can allow the agenda-setter to extract more surplus in expectation. -

 We analyze a multilateral war of attrition game with majority rule in continuous time.
 A chair and two competing players decide how to split one unit of surplus.
 Players have exogenously given demands that are incompatible.
 At each instance, the players simultaneously choose whether to concede or continue.
 The chair can concede to either of the two competing players, but the competing players can concede only to the chair.
 An agreement is reached when at least one player concedes.
 We characterize the equilibria of this game and establish the necessary and sufficient conditions under which equilibria with delay exist.
 In contrast to the bilateral case, delay equilibria are less likely and must involve an asymmetry: they exist only when the demands of the competing players are identical and sufficiently large, and only the chair can concede with a strictly positive probability at the start of the game.
 This has the surprising implication that the chair may be worse off when bargaining with two players under majority rule than with one who has veto power.